($1,115) Movers From Winston-Salem, NC to Baltimore, MD

 When is the cheapest time to move from Winston-Salem to Baltimore?

-Because most people are moving from Winston-Salem to Baltimore in the spring or fall, you can often catch discounts by moving in the summer or winter.
+Because most people are moving from Winston-Salem to Baltimore in the spring or fall, you can often catch discounts by moving in the winter.
 Read our guide on moving discounts to learn more.